steveloughran/formality/styleguide/styleguide.md

 1. Classes SHOULD have lightweight `toString()` operators to aid logging.
 These MUST be robust against failures if some of the inner fields are null.
-1. Exceptions should be logged with the text and the exception included as a final argument, for the trace.
+1. Exceptions should be logged with exception included as a final argument, for the trace.
+1. Do not uprate debug level messages to `LOG.info()` level for your own debugging.
+Edit the log4J configuration files instead.
+It is what they are for.

 1. `Exception.toString()` MUST be used instead of `Exception.getMessage()`,
 as some classes have a null message.